alphagov/ier-frontend/README.md

  3. Or just `./sbt test`

- **NB : Make sure you follow the Bootstrap Step 5 above to make the /var/log/ier/ folder locally wriateable.**
+ **NB : Make sure you follow the Bootstrap Step 5 above to make the /var/log/ier/ folder locally writable.**

  **NB : To run a specific test rather than all of them  "test-only FULL_PATH_OF_TEST_CLASS"**